ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Select **Launch Disc** from the menu

 ### Notes on OPL:
-[Open PS2 Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader) is a 100% Open source game and application loader for the PS2.
+[Open PS2 Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader) is a 100% open source game and application loader for the PS2.
 - If you selected [Open PS2 Loader (OPL)](https://github.com/ps2homebrew/Open-PS2-Loader) as your game launcher, per-game settings assigned in OPL are reflected when launching games from the PSBBN Game Channel
 - If OPL freezes at startup and games fail to launch from the PSBBN Game Channel, delete any existing OPL configuration files from your PS2 Memory Cards or connected USB devices.
-- To display the games list in OPL, adjust the following settings:
+- To display the games list in OPL, make sure a PS2 memory card is inserted into your console, launch OPL and adjust the following settings:
-  1. Settings > HDD (APA) Start Mode: Off
+2. Settings > HDD (APA) Start Mode: Off
-  2. Settings > BDM Start Mode: Auto
+3. Settings > BDM Start Mode: Auto
-  3. Settings > BDM Devices > HDD (GPT/MBR): On
+4. Settings > BDM Devices > HDD (GPT/MBR): On
-  4. Make sure a PS2 memory card is inserted, then select `Save Changes` from the main menu.
+5. Select `Save Changes` from the main menu.

-<span style="font-size: 17px; font-weight: bold;">If, after trying the above steps, games still do not appear in the OPL games list and fail to launch from the PSBBN Game Channel, your combination of SATA mod and drive may not be currently compatible with the exFAT version of OPL.</span>

-**Solution:**
-Re-run `03-Game-Installer.sh` and select [Neutrino](https://github.com/rickgaiser/neutrino) as your game launcher

-**Alternatively solutions:**
-1. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then re-run `02-PSBBN-Installer.sh`
-2. Try using a different HDD/SSD and re-run `02-PSBBN-Installer.sh`
-3. Try using a different SATA mod for your PS2
-4. Wait for the OPL bug fix.
-You can learn more and report your issue [here](https://github.com/ps2homebrew/Open-PS2-Loader/issues/1437)

 ### Notes on Neutrino and NHDDL:
 [Neutrino](https://github.com/rickgaiser/neutrino) is a lightweight device emulator for PS2.
 [NHDDL](https://github.com/pcm720/nhddl) is a frontend for Neutrino.
 - If you selected [Neutrino](https://github.com/rickgaiser/neutrino) as your game launcher, per-game settings assigned in [NHDDL](https://github.com/pcm720/nhddl) are reflected when launching games from the PSBBN Game Channel
 - [Neutrino](https://github.com/rickgaiser/neutrino) does not support compressed `ZSO` files.
-If `ZSO` files are found in your `games` folder, they will be automatically uncompressed to `ISO` files by the `03-Game-Installer.sh` script
+If `ZSO` files are found in your `games` folder, they will be automatically decompressed to `ISO` files by the `03-Game-Installer.sh` script

+### Problems Launching Games
+If games still do not appear in the OPL/NHDDL games list and fail to launch from the PSBBN Game Channel, you should try the following:

+1. Re-run `03-Game-Installer.sh` and select an alternative game launcher
-- If PS2 games are not displayed in [NHDDL](https://github.com/pcm720/nhddl) and fail to launch from the PSBBN Game Channel, connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then re-run `02-PSBBN-Installer.sh`
+2. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then re-run `02-PSBBN-Installer.sh`
+3. Try using a different HDD/SSD and re-run `02-PSBBN-Installer.sh`
+4. Try using a different SATA mod for your PS2

 ### Notes on APA-Jail:
 APA-Jail, created and developed by [Berion](https://www.psx-place.com/resources/authors/berion.1431/), enables the PS2's APA partitions to coexist with an exFAT partition.
 This setup allows PSBBN to access the first 128 GB of the HDD/SSD directly.
 The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and on the PS2 by the [pre-release build of Open PS2 Loader](https://github.com/ps2homebrew/Open-PS2-Loader) and [Neutrino](https://github.com/rickgaiser/neutrino).
 PS2 games in the `ISO` or `ZSO` format are stored on the exFAT partition.